WebUI

 Step The step button executes a single tick and updates the view.

-Run The run button starts ccontinuous execution of Ikaros.
+Run The run button starts continuous execution of Ikaros.
 The view is updated between each tick.

-Fast Forward The fast forward button executes ticks continuously but does not update the view.
+Fast Forward The fast forward button executes ticks continuously while simultaneously updating the view as quickly as possible.

 Specifying a View